-We consider as a \emph{model system} the system \eqref{eq:system} where the matrix $A_0(t)$ is the block-diagonal matrix $\Lambda(t)$ with diagonal blocks $t_i\id$, and the matrix $A_1(t)$ is constant and block-diagonal correspondingly.
+We consider as a \emph{model system} the system \eqref{eq:system} where the matrix $A_0(t)$ is the block-diagonal matrix $\Lambda(t)$ with diagonal blocks $t_i\id$, and the matrix $A_1(t)$ is constant and block diagonal correspondingly.
 This system is integrable, and the $T$-component of the connection has a block-diagonal matrix with blocks $(-1/z)\rd t_i\cdot \id$.

-We aim at analyzing integrable systems \eqref{eq:system} which are formally isomorphic, as integrable systems, to the model system above.
-We will keep as part of the data the formal isomorphism, in other words we are mainly interested in all possible Stokes data that can occur on such a model system.
+We aim at analyzing integrable systems \eqref{eq:system} that are formally isomorphic, as integrable systems, to the model system above.
+We will keep the formal isomorphism as part of the data, in other words, we are mainly interested in all possible Stokes data that can occur on such a model system.

 We will use the language of meromorphic flat bundles, which happens to be more flexible when considering the meromorphic base changes like complex blowing-ups.